 Boott Spur and Glen Boulder Trail

 At 6,289′, Mount Washington is the highest peak in the White Mountains.
-Buildings and parking lots, plus termini to the Auto Road and Cog Railway, cover the summit, which make Mount Washington an unappealing destination for me.
+Building, parking lots, and termini to the Auto Road and Cog Railway cover the summit, making Mount Washington an unappealing destination for me.

-There are, however, a number of options for exploring Mount Washington that offer stunning views and spectacular White Mountains hiking while skipping the madness of the summit.
-One of the best of these day hikes ascends Boott Spur, briefly joins the Davis Path, and then descends the Glen Boulder Trail, forming a loop from Pinkham Notch.
-Most of the route is above treeline, yet in contrast to other hikes in this post, it also requires very little scrambling.
+There are, however, many options for exploring Mount Washington that offer stunning views and spectacular White Mountains hiking while skipping the madness of the summit.
+One of the best of these day hikes ascends Boott Spur, briefly joins the Davis Path, and descends the Glen Boulder Trail, forming a loop from Pinkham Notch.
+Most of the route is above treeline, yet, in contrast to other hikes in this post, it requires very little scrambling.

 From AMC’s Pinkham Notch Center, follow the Tuckerman Ravine Trail.
 After 0.4 miles and 250′ of elevation, you will reach the junction with Boott Spur.
 After briefly descending and then climbing for nearly a mile, the trail attains the ridge that makes up the south wall of Tuckerman Ravine.
 Here, a short side trail leads to a limited view toward Huntington Ravine.
 From this point, the trail continues climbing and the trees grow shorter before giving way about another mile later.
 As you climb, turn around and pause to enjoy views of Pinkham Notch, the Carters, and Wildcat.
 The trail continues above treeline for nearly another mile, offering excellent views of Tuckerman Ravine, before reaching the Davis Path near the summit of Boott Spur.
 This junction is 3.4 miles and 3400′ from Pinkham Notch.